eyaler/uku3le/README.md

 ![Asus4](./assets/22_Asus2.svg)
 ![A5](./assets/23_A5.svg)

-For completeness these are the four most important chords that require 3 fingers:
+For completeness, these are the most important missing chords requiring 3 fingers:

 ![E](./assets/24_E.svg)
 ![Bb](./assets/25_Bb.svg)